jjhelfman/PDF-to-Image/README.md

 2. Run "pdfToImage_wand.py" by double clicking or running from an IDE.
 If desired results cannot be achieved here, try running "pdfToImage_pdf2image.py", which converts PDFs to PNG.

+3. If only parts of an image are needed, the image can be cropped using a software like Paint 3D.

 ## Cloning and Set-Up

 1. Folder structure of PDF to Image: